arnius88/IncidentReport/README.md

 <h2>Scenario</h2>

 >You are a cybersecurity analyst working for a multimedia company that offers web design services, graphic design, and social media marketing solutions to small businesses.
-Your organization recently experienced a DDoS attack, which compromised the internal network for two hours until it was resolved.
+Your organization recently experienced a DDoS attack, which compromised the internal network for two hours until it was resolved.<br />
 >
 >During the attack, your organization’s network services suddenly stopped responding due to an incoming flood of ICMP packets.
 Normal internal network traffic could not access any network resources.
-The incident management team responded by blocking incoming ICMP packets, stopping all non-critical network services offline, and restoring critical network services.
+The incident management team responded by blocking incoming ICMP packets, stopping all non-critical network services offline, and restoring critical network services. <br />
 >
 >The company’s cybersecurity team then investigated the security event.
 They found that a malicious actor had sent a flood of ICMP pings into the company’s network through an unconfigured firewall.
 This vulnerability allowed the malicious attacker to overwhelm the company’s network through a distributed denial of service (DDoS) attack.
-To address this security event, the network security team implemented:
+To address this security event, the network security team implemented:<br />
 >
->• A new firewall rule to limit the rate of incoming ICMP packets
+>• A new firewall rule to limit the rate of incoming ICMP packets<br />
 >
->• Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets
+>• Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets<br />
 >
->• Network monitoring software to detect abnormal traffic patterns
+>• Network monitoring software to detect abnormal traffic patterns<br />
 >
 >• An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics<br />
 >